CameronDevine/StateMint/paper/paper.md

 Utilizing the advanced symbolic mathematics capabilities of Mathematica, a package was written to determine the dynamic system model.
 However, this requires students to purchase, install, and learn Mathematica, often with a considerable monetary investment and a learning curve.
 To mitigate these problems, a web app was designed to allow students to use this tool without any knowledge of programming by allowing equations to be input in BASIC notation, similar to most scientific calculators.
-To support this interface, a Python package was written with the same functionality as the Mathematica package and is deployed by the web app run as an Amazon AWS Lambda function.
+To support this interface, a Python package was written with the same functionality as the Mathematica package and is deployed by the web app as an Amazon AWS Lambda function.
-With the Lambda function running in the cloud this software can be used by any device with an internet connection and a web browser.
+With the Lambda function running in the cloud, this software can be used by any device with an internet connection and a web browser.

 # Web Interface